portenko/blog-laravel-react/README.md

 http://127.0.0.1/

-If you want to launch the application with a different IP and PORT, before launching, you will need to change the value of the MIX_API_URL parameter in the .env file and rebuild the React.js part.
+If you want to launch the application with a different IP and PORT, before launching, you will need to change the value of the MIX_API_URL parameter in the .env file and rebuild the react application part.

 Functionality:
 * Navigation forward / backward